poloincognito/glcic/README.md

 ## Install

-I created a python library called `glic` (*Globally and Locally consistent Image Completion*) to achieve this challenge.
+I created a python library called `glcic` (*Globally and Locally Consistent Image Completion*) to achieve this challenge.
 One can install it with: `pip install -e .` from the root directory of the library (`-e` is useful if you aim to keep modifying the library).

 ## Discover